rackerlabs/support-how-to/content/cloud-monitoring/cloud-monitoring-faq.md

 This is a global product which is supported in both the US and UK.
-We have a primary datacenter in the UK that can process alerts on its own if the link between the US and UK goes down, as well as other datacenters that act as safety nets in case of localized datacenter failure; no matter what, your monitoring service will remain functional.
+We have a primary datacenter in the UK that can process alerts on its own if the link between the US and UK goes down, as well as other data centers that act as safety nets in case of localized data center failure; no matter what, your monitoring service will remain functional.

 ### What is a Monitoring Zone?